ouspg/CompSec/Lab2_Network/README.md

 __What user did you log in as?__

 ---

----
-**Another's basket**

-But anyway, could we control other users a bit?

-This site's access control is lacking and users can in some cases access into places where they should not be able to.
-One example is the user's basket.
-Find a way to access another users basket *and add some products into it*.

-You don't need to know anything about another users, we are using just some random victim.
-There are atleast two ways to solve this.
-You have to be able to **some way gain other users baskets content** and **some way add product to other users basket.**

-**Here are hints on two different ways to solve this.**
-1. Log in as admin or as a user you created and check the traffic that happens when you add products to your basket.
-Can I modify the packets so that the system returns some other users information?
-Can I use same logic to add products to other users basket?
-It is enough if you can see the other users basket content in the return packets.
-You don't have to see it visually in the webpage.
-2. How does the system know who is logged in?
-Do you possess some kind of a token that indetifies you as you?
-Can you change it?
-With this solution it is possible to acces someone elses basket through "My Basket" button and visually see the contents and edit them.

-__How did you do it?
-Why you were able to?__

----
 **Scoreboard**

 At this point we might have seen some notifications about challenges we have completed.
 There is actually board about challenges you have completed and... it is behind of challenge.